Gum conditions and care

 The same good oral hygiene practices that protect your teeth also protect your gums from the bacteria build-up that leads to inflammation and infection.

-• brushing your teeth twice a day (first thing in the morning and before bed) with a fluoride toothpaste
+• Brush your teeth gently twice a day (first thing in the morning and before bed) with a fluoride toothpaste.

-• using a soft or ultra-soft toothbrush – medium and hard toothbrushes can damage your gums and can be less effective at removing plaque
+• Use a soft or ultra-soft toothbrush – medium and hard toothbrushes can damage your gums and can be less effective at removing plaque.

-• flossing once a day to remove plaque from between your teeth – if you have larger gaps between your teeth a dental professional might recommend you use an interdental brush
+• Floss once a day (ideally at night) to remove plaque from between your teeth – if you have larger gaps between your teeth a dental professional might recommend you use an interdental brush

-• visiting your dentist and dental hygienist regularly for a check-up and professional cleaning (once annually or more frequently if recommended by a dentist)
+• Visit your dentist and dental hygienist regularly for a check-up and professional cleaning (once a year, or more frequently if recommended by a dentist)

 You should also:

-Gum conditions among smokers are often not noticed because their gums do not bleed, due to poor blood supply to their gums.
+Gum conditions among smokers are often not noticed because their gums don't bleed, due to poor blood supply to their gums.
 If you are a smoker and you stop smoking, your gums may start to bleed.
-This is because the blood supply is returning to your gums and they are starting to fight the plaque.
+This is because the blood supply is returning to your gums and they are starting to be affected by the plaque.

 The following links provide further information about gum conditions and care.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

-Dental plaque and gum disease(external link) Patient Info, UK, 2017
+Dental plaque and gum disease(external link) Patient Info, UK

 Resources